Mithgol/node-webbbs/README.md

 * `port` (by default, `80`) — the port to be used in absolute URLs in RSS feeds.
 (It should be the port that the Web server listens to.)

 * `configFilePath` — the path to the configuration file.
-That file contains most of the other configuration options in their text from, one line per option.
+That file contains most of the other configuration options in their text form, one line per option.
 (By default it is the file `webbbs.conf` in the directory of the WebBBS module.
 You may use `webbbs.conf-example` as an example.)

 The configuration file is read only once (when the server starts).